0x3UH4224D/Glittery/Wiki/manual.md

 - `info.toml` that belong to the `Base Template` that use this partial template; You can access its content by writing something like `{{ base.KEY }}`.

+TODO: Explain what is accessable to templates

+---
 #### Helpers
 [Handlebars templates](https://handlebarsjs.com/) have something called helpers, thier purpose is to make it easy to you to write good template, Glittery ships with a lot of usefull helpers that you can use when you write your templates.